KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __1x1 Convultions :__

-__Fully Connected Layers :__

 __Decoding Layers :__

 Decoding layers are implemented at the end of the neural network model to retreive spatial infromation, to locate the recognized object in the image, such necessary infromation may have been lost due to the encoding and downsizing of the image.
+During decoding stage bileniar upsampling by 2 is preformed through 2 different decoding layers.
+The first decoding layer is then convluted with a filter of depth 128 while the second decoding layer is then convoluted again with a filter of depth 64.
+In such method the layer depeth decreasaes from one layer to another.
+Also in each decoding the image is upsampled by a factor of 2 to retreive the spatial information.

+__Fully Connected Layers :__

 __Hyper Parameters :__